4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 If employees are saying they want to work remotely more often, but the company refuses to bend, that’s that.
 If someone with an imbalanced workload has stopped participating during meetings, consider that it’s not a “them” problem.

-See it, accept it, and if it makes sense, resolve to solve it.
+See it and accept it.
+If it makes sense to do so, resolve to solve it.

 From an employee perspective, quiet quitting is often about taking the initiative to better care for themselves.
-There are numerous ways to promote work-life balance before employees feel they have to take it by force, but here are a few general tips:
+There are numerous ways to promote work-life balance before employees feel they have to take it by force.
+Here are a few general tips:

 A lack of in-house promotion opportunities comes up a lot in job dissatisfaction studies.
 Many employees eventually lose interest when it clicks that there’s little chance they can move up.